elixir-berlin/planning/Hosts-Guideline.md

 ## Looks good?

-Great! head to [issue](https://github.com/elixir-berlin/planning/issues) section, we usually try to plan ahead our next 3 month meetups and if the location is not defined, you may put your interest in comment section.
+Great! head to [issue](https://github.com/elixir-berlin/planning/issues) section, we usually try to plan ahead our next 3 months meetups and if the location is not defined, you may put your interest in comment section.

 ##